wokwi/wokwi-docs/docs/wokwi-ci/cli-installation.md

 ---
 title: Wokwi CLI Installation
 sidebar_label: CLI Installation
+description: Install the CLI to run and automate Wokwi simulations from your terminal.
+keywords: [CLI, terminal, CI, Powershell, wokwi-cli]
 ---

 The CLI allows you to run Wokwi simulations from your terminal, and integrate them with your CI system.
 We recommend using the [Wokwi for VS Code](../vscode/getting-started) extension for local development, and the CLI for running your tests on CI.